-If you stay on track, then I applaud you for staying on track and I encourage you to keep up the good work.
+Those of you keeping a budget, I applaud you for staying on track and I encourage you to keep up the good work!
 If you need help and struggle with a budget, then I’m here for you.
-It only takes 3 Simple Steps to Prepare a a Monthly Budget.
+It only takes 3 Simple Steps to Prepare a Monthly Budget.

 First, use my free personal monthly budget spreadsheet.

-The spreadsheet is easy to fill out.
-It gives you an area to total your income.
-I provide a section with a list of expenses that individuals and households pay.
+My free monthly household budget spreadsheet is easy to fill out.
+The spreadsheet gives you an area to total your income.
+I provide a section with a list of expenses paid out every month.
 The last portion of the spreadsheet either shows excess income or a loss after expenses.
-Click here for the spreadsheet.

 Second, decide what to do with the additional income or loss.

 Some ways to increase your revenue are working a part-time job on your days off, Start a WordPress Blog Using SiteGround for as little as $3.95 a month, sell items you make on Etsy, or ask your employer for additional work.

 - Dealing With Expenses During a Financial Setback